-Alejandro Luque writes on culture for the Spanish newspaper El Correo de Andalucía, and is the former cultural correspondent for the national paper, El País.
-He has published 7 books in Spanish, including a winner of the 1st International Travel Book Prize, and is a winner of the IV Alfonso de Cossio Prize for short fiction writing.
+ALEJANDRO LUQUE writes on cultural matters for various Spanish publications, and is the former cultural correspondent for the national paper El País.
+He has published seven books in Spanish, including a winner of the 1st International Travel Book Prize.

 FERDINANDO SCIANNA is a photographer from Magnum Photos and a native of the Sicilian town of Bagheria.